 Retailers may return unsold or returned products to manufacturers, but one aspect of Reverse Logistics thinking in recent years has led more manufacturers to take returns from customers back directly, rather than through the original retailer.
 This provides a number of benefits, including:

-- A method to provide better service by responding to the issue BEFORE it is returned (usually assembly, use, missing parts, etc.) and resolving it so as to avoid the return entirely.
+- A method to provide better service by responding to the issue BEFORE it is returned (usually assembly, use, missing parts, etc.) and resolving it so as to avoid the return entirely, and the cost of labor to restock products.

 - An improved feedback loop regarding defects and features by getting the feedback directly from the customer rather than a translated version of it through a potentially untrained retailer.